Dharansh-Neema/Training_center_REST/readme.md

 # Backend_Traini8 Project

 ## Overview
-This project is an MVP for a registry of government-funded training centers built using Spring Boot and MongoDB.
+This project is built using Spring Boot and MongoDB.
 The application exposes RESTful APIs to:
 - **Create a Training Center:** `POST /api/v1/create/training-center`
 - **Retrieve All Training Centers:** `GET /api/v1/get/all/training-center`
 - **Search Training Centers by Name:** `GET /api/v1/search/training-center?name={centerName}`